firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-05-28-all-the-hometowns-you-cant-stay-away-from.md

 ----

 You don’t know what went wrong, so you stay away from Topekas for a long time.
 There are infinite things to see, so for a while you are content.
 You travel with a physicist.
-Neither of you wants sex from the other, but as the nights get longer, both of you need the heat of each other to help you sleep.
+Neither of you wants sex from the other but, as the nights get longer, both of you need the heat of each other to help you sleep.

 One night you tell her about your trip home, to your original home, and she strokes your hair and whispers how sorry she is.

 "You can’t just remove part of the simulation," she tells you.
 "When you leave a universe, or when you enter one, it changes it.
 Permanently.
 The whole of it iterates."

 She talks about quantum effects, non-linearity and software glitches, and you don’t follow it.
 You’re thinking of the universe that ceased to be the moment you left it behind.

 ----

 For a long time after that you can’t Snap.
 Maybe the thing to do is to stay where you are, since you can’t know what changing realities will do to either one.
 This universe seems no worse than any other.
 The physicist doesn’t share your concerns.

 "You’ll change the world by staying, too," she says.
 "No reason to get sentimental about it."
 You don’t have anything to say to each other after that, and soon she is on to the next universe, and just as the nights are at their coldest.

 You travel slowly back towards your hometown, catching buses when you can and hitchhiking when you can’t.
 You still can’t settle for the safe life.
 A truck driver drops you off at the tollbooth, and your lungs fill with the stench in the air.
 It is after midnight and the streetlights stand like specters against the fog.
 You hesitate.
 If you keep going, if you knock on that door, you’ll find answers.
 A set of answers, anyway.
 Your hands twist into fists.

 Each simulation functions as an equation: plug yourself in, or take yourself out.
 All those homes you left, they exist only in your memory, now.
-Do you make new worlds or make yourself part of this one.
+Do you make new worlds or make yourself part of this one?

 You walk through the streets, Kilkenny, Clare, Mayo, trying to decide, until your house emerges from the darkness like a familiar face.